swift-server/swift-aws-lambda-runtime/Examples/Soto/README.md

 `APIGatewayV2Request` and `APIGatewayV2Response` are defined in the [Swift AWS Lambda Events](https://github.com/swift-server/swift-aws-lambda-events) library.

-The handler creates an S3 client and `ListBucketsInput` object.
-It passes the input object to the client and receives an output response.
+The handler creates AWS and S3 clients.
+It then calls `listBuckets()` on the S3 client and receives an output response.
 It then extract the list of bucket names from the output to create a `\n` separated list of names, as a `String`

 ## Build & Package